georgeretsi/smirk/readme.md

 # SMIRK: 3D Facial Expressions through Analysis-by-Neural-Synthesis

-This is the official PyTorch implementation of SMIRK:
 This repository is the official implementation of the [CVPR 2024](https://cvpr.thecvf.com) paper [3D Facial Expressions through Analysis-by-Neural Synthesis](https://arxiv.org/abs/2404.04104).